sterrettJD/poly-omics-risk/metabolomics/README.md

 # Metabolomics

-This subdirectory contains scripts used for the metabolomics analyses.
+This subdirectory contains scripts used for the metabolomics (MBL) analyses.

 The primary script in this directory is `metabolomics_lasso_script.R`, which transforms data, runs LASSO for feature selection, and exports feature importance scores and metagenomics "risk scores" for individuals.